meglou752/SEM-Group-Project/Use cases/use-case-4.md

 ### Trigger

-A request for data on population of all countries in region in descending order.
+A request for data on population of the 'N' populated countries in the world.

 ## MAIN SUCCESS SCENARIO

-1. User selects the region required
+1. User inputs the value of N
-2. System retrieves data for all countries in selected region sorted in descending order based on population
+2. System retrieves data for all countries in database and selects the top N based on population
 3. User uses data for intended report

 ## EXTENSIONS